MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/stopping-a-device-to-disable-it--windows-98-me-.md

 ---
-title: Stopping a Device to Disable It (Windows 98/Me)
+title: Stopping a Device to Disable it (Windows 98/Me)
 description: Stopping a Device to Disable It (Windows 98/Me)
 keywords: ["disabling PnP devices"] ms.date: 06/16/2017